 As a desert scout of the Rommel-led Africa Corps, he carried out several successful covert operations.
 In 1942, two German spies were transported from Libya to Egypt through the desert, deep behind the enemy’s lines, all the way to the Nile.
 The Operation Salaam was one of the most adventurous, secret enterprises in the war.

 Almásy was arrested in Budapest after the World War II and acquitted him of war crimes after months of cruel conditions in prison.
 Almásy was able to return to Egypt in 1947, hoping to continue his previous research work.
 He died in Salzburg in 1951 because of a serious infection.
 He was buried in the Salzburg public cemetery.

-The words “Father of sand” in Arabic and “Pilot, Sahara researcher, discoverer of the Zarzula oasis” can be read on his tombstone.
+On his tombstone the words “Pilot, Sahara researcher, discoverer of the Zarzula oasis” can be read in Hungarian.

-Because of his service in the German army Almásy László could hardly be mentioned in Hungary for decades. and even professionals tried to wipe him out of the public consciousness, even though he kept the whole of Europe in his time with his discoveries and travels.
+Because of his service in the German army Almásy László could hardly be mentioned in Hungary for decades, even professionals tried to wipe him out of the public consciousness.
+Even though he kept the whole of Europe in his time with his discoveries and travels.
 His travelogues and outstanding cartographic performance, he was the one who, by finding the Hungarians, made our attachment to Nubia even closer.